gentoo-haskell/gentoo-haskell/projects/doc/hacking-tips.rst

 Sometimes it is nice to see detailed build log for some cabal package:
 ``haddock`` parameters, ``hsc2hs`` parameters and things like that.
-You either can do it manyally by running ``./setup build -v`` out of source tree or just use ``CABAL_EXTRA_BUILD_FLAGS``::
+You either can do it manually by running ``./setup build -v`` out of source tree or just use ``CABAL_EXTRA_BUILD_FLAGS``::

     CABAL_EXTRA_BUILD_FLAGS=-v HCFLAGS=-O0 emerge -1 faulty-package